apk2072/bookmarks/README.md

 - **AWS Lambda:** Total 5 lambda functions (create, update, get, delete, list) used.
 - **Amazon DynamoDB:** A table to store the bookmarks.
 - **AWS X-Ray:** For monitoring and troubleshooting.
-- **KMS AWS Systems Manager and AWS Secrets Manager:** To handle secrets.
+- **KMS, AWS Systems Manager and AWS Secrets Manager:** To handle secrets.

 The Bookmark application is built based on Serverless Application Model (SAM) framework, you can find the anatomy of the architecture in the **template.yaml** file.